Is Solubility A Physical Property

 Several physical factors profoundly influence solubility.
 Understanding these factors helps predict how solubility changes under different conditions:

 • Nature of the Solute and Solvent: The "like dissolves like" rule is a helpful guideline.
 Polar solvents tend to dissolve polar solutes, and nonpolar solvents tend to dissolve nonpolar solutes.
-For instance, water, a polar solvent, readily dissolves ionic compounds and polar molecules like sugar.
+Take this: water, a polar solvent, readily dissolves ionic compounds and polar molecules like sugar.
 Nonpolar solvents like hexane dissolve nonpolar solutes like fats and oils.
 This is a direct consequence of the intermolecular forces involved; strong interactions between the solute and solvent molecules drive the dissolution process.

 The Role of Intermolecular Forces in Solubility: A Microscopic Perspective